VictorPerezAsuaje/100-days-of-scss/README.md

 # 100 days of (S)CSS challenge

-Attempting the 100 days of (S)CSS by building 100 small projects using SCSS.
+Attempting the 100 days of (S)CSS by building 100 small/simple projects using SCSS.
+The idea behind this is not just focusing on the CSS part - as some of them may also use Javascript to add a little bit of interactivity -, but to be disciplined, constant and try to work "under pressure" (time-schedule).

 The number 0 is the baseline I use for all projects, so they keep a certain consistency as specified in the following list:

 - A title header
 - A 300x300 pixels canvas